jvernot/Eat-Da-Burger/README.md

 ## Details

 One of the most challenging parts of this project was integrating Handlebars.js.
 However, once I began to understand the syntax a bit better as well as the advantages of using Javascript templating, it proved to be very useful.
 Through the use of Handlebars I was able to keep javascript and html code separate but easily render the the two together.
-Below is an example where through the use of Handlebars, different html is rendered based on whether eas burger has been devoured or not.
+Below is an example where through the use of Handlebars, different html is rendered based on whether each burger has been devoured or not.

 ![Handlebards.js code](/public/assets/img/HandlebarCode.png)